ssoehdata/Tableau_Examples/Piracy_HighSeas_Project/ProjectNotes.md

 ###### <ul>The majority of incidents from the dataset were of the following types:
 ###### <ul><li>Bulk Carrier, Container Ships, Tankers, General Cargo Ships</li></ul>
 ###### <ul>Geographic "hot-spot" higher-risk zones were identified and are observable in the Tableua storyboard.</ul>
-###### <ul>A marked increase in activity is seen in the year 2006, as well as in 2011.
-The number of incidence remaining roughly consistent until a small decrease was observed in 2021.</ul>
+###### <ul>A marked increase in activity is seen in the year 2006, as well as in 2011 with the number of incidence remaining roughly consistent until a small decrease was observed in 2021.</ul>